Superrehtard/old_diaspora_wiki/How-to-contribute-translations.md

 If you want to create a new translation copy the en files, choose the correct language code (see above) and change every occurence of en with your code.
 Don't forget the root element in the files!

+If you want to fix an untranslatable string or something feel free, but only add the new key to en.yml/devise.en.yml.

 ## 99translations.com

 **Note:** Please do not try to upload translations to 99translations.com.
 There are some weird bugs with that.
 You can instead send them to diaspora@mrzyx.de and I'll see how I can add them.